delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 5. Return the new object.

-Only steps 2 and 4 involve differences between one constructor and the other, the rest is exactly the same.
+Only steps 2 and 4 involve differences between this constructor and any others, the rest is exactly the same.
 So much so that JavaScript takes note of it and comes with built in mechanisms to automatize steps 1, 3 and 5.